 Article 11 The qualifications of Board members

-Board members according to Article 10 and, as applicable, Board members of funds according to paragraph 3 of Article 26 shall be employed in the area of operation of the union, shall be financially independent and may not, in the past 5 years, have suffered a judgement for a punishable offence.
+Board members according to Article 10 and, as applicable, Board members of funds according to paragraph 3 of Article 26 shall be in financial majority and may not, in the past 5 years, have suffered a judgement for a punishable offence.
 Board members may not own more than a 5% share in a company operating in the area covered by the union and it is not permissible for them to be employed as managing directors of a company, institution or organization where they have the same legal position as if they were the employer.
 Board members who cease to qualify according to the above during the term of office are automatically and immediately removed from the Board and replaced by their alternates until qualifications are satisfied anew.
 Candidates for the Board of VR shall fulfil the above qualifications before the candidacy deadline, cf. 20.3.